Zodiac (film): Visual effects

-Digital Domain handled most of the film's 200+ effects shots, including pools of blood and bloody fingerprints found at crime scenes.
+Digital Domain handled most of the film's 200+ visual effects shots, including pools of blood and bloody fingerprints found at crime scenes.
 For the murder of Cecelia Shepard at Lake Berryessa, blood seepage and clothing stains were added in post-production.
-Fincher did not want to shoot the blood with practical effects because cleaning the costumes after every take would take too long, so the murder sequences were done with computer-generated (CG) blood.
+Fincher did not want to shoot the blood with practical effects because cleaning the costumes after every take would be too time-consuming, so the murder sequences were done with computer-generated imagery (CGI) blood.

-CG was also used to recreate the San Francisco neighborhood at Washington and Cherry Streets where cab driver Paul Stine was killed.
+CGI was also used to recreate the San Francisco neighborhood at Washington and Cherry Streets where cab driver Paul Stine was killed.
 The area had changed significantly over the years and residents did not want the murder to be recreated in their neighborhood, so Fincher shot the sequence on a bluescreen stage.
 Production designer Donald Burt gave the visual effects team detailed drawings of the intersection as it was in 1969.
 Photographs of every possible angle of the area were shot with a high-resolution digital camera, allowing the effects crew to build computer-based geometric models of homes that were then textured with period facades.
-3D vintage police motorcycles, squad cars, a firetruck and street lights were added to the final shot.
+3-D vintage police motorcycles, squad cars, a firetruck and street lights were added to the final CGI shot.

-Several of the film's establishing shots of the 1970s-era Bay Area were created by the Marin County effects house Matte World Digital (MWD).
-The "helicopter shots" of the fireworks-laden sky over Vallejo, the San Francisco waterfront, and the overhead shot of the cab driving through San Francisco were CG, as was the shot looking down at traffic from the tower of the Golden Gate Bridge.
-A time-lapse sequence of the construction of the Transamerica Pyramid was a hybrid of 2D and 3D matte painting, created using reference photos of the Pyramid taken from the rooftop of Francis Ford Coppola's Sentinel Building.
+Several of the film's establishing shots of the 1970s-era Bay Area were created by the Marin County visual effects house Matte World Digital (MWD).
+The "helicopter shots" of the fireworks-laden sky over Vallejo, the San Francisco waterfront, and the overhead shot of the cab driving through San Francisco were CGI, as was the shot looking down at traffic from the tower of the Golden Gate Bridge.
+A time-lapse sequence of the construction of the Transamerica Pyramid was a hybrid of 2D and 3-D matte painting, created using reference photos of the Pyramid taken from the rooftop of Francis Ford Coppola's Sentinel Building.
 MWD visual effects supervisor Craig Barron researched the Pyramid's construction for accuracy.